MicrosoftDocs/azure-docs/articles/storsimple/storsimple-partner-csp-deploy.md

 - You are enrolled under the CSP program.
 - You have valid [Partner Center](http://partnercenter.microsoft.com/) login credentials.
 The credentials enable you to sign in to the Partner portal to add new customers, search for customers, or navigate to a customer account from the Partner dashboard.
 The CSP can function as a StorSimple administrator on behalf of the customer in the Azure portal.

-## Add a new customer
+## Add a customer

 If you add a customer, a subscription is automatically created.
-Perform the following steps in the Partner portal to add a customer (and automatically create a subscription).
+To add a customer (and automatically create a subscription), perform the following steps in the Partner portal.

 1. Go to the [Partner Center](http://partnercenter.microsoft.com/) and sign in using your CSP credentials.
 Click **Dashboard**.